OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/api-management/api-management-howto-configure-notifications.md

 [Configure publisher notifications]: #publisher-notifications
 [Configure email templates]: #email-templates

-[How toocreate and use groups]: api-management-howto-create-groups.md
+[How to create and use groups]: api-management-howto-create-groups.md
-[How tooassociate groups with developers]: api-management-howto-create-groups.md#associate-group-developer
+[How to associate groups with developers]: api-management-howto-create-groups.md#associate-group-developer

 [Get started with Azure API Management]: api-management-get-started.md
 [Create an API Management service instance]: api-management-get-started.md#create-service-instance